sequenceiq/slider/src/site/markdown/rolehistory.md

 1. If two instances of the same role do get assigned to the same server, it is not a failure condition.
-(This may be problematic for some roles -we may need a role-by-role policy here, so that master nodes can be anti-affine)
+(This may be problematic for some roles -we may need a role-by-role policy here, so that master nodes can be anti-affine) [specifically, >1 HBase master mode will not come up on the same host]

+1. If a role instance fails on a specific node, asking for a container on that same node for the replacement instance is a valid recovery strategy.
+This contains assumptions about failure modes -some randomness here may be a valid tactic, especially for roles that do not care about locality.

 1. Tracking failure statistics of nodes may be a feature to add in future;
 designing the Role History datastructures to enable future collection